Where to cuddle a koala in Australia

 Kangaroo Island Wildlife Park, Kangaroo Island

-Kangaroo Island is a haven for wildlife experiences in general, and those who want to hold a koala can attend the excellent Kangaroo Island Wildlife Park to take part in one of several koala interaction sessions (10.30 am, 1.30pm and 4 pm).
-These sessions allow visitors to get up close with the koalas and pose beside them for photos, while bookable holding experiences are also available at 11am, 2pm and 4.30pm for an additional fee of $30 per person.
+Kangaroo Island is a haven for wildlife experiences in general, and those who want to hold a koala can attend the excellent Kangaroo Island Wildlife Park to take part in one of several koala interaction sessions (10:30am, 1:30pm and 3:30pm).

 Where to cuddle a koala in Western Australia